Nine Things To Know About Nursing CEUs

 The definition of contact hours and continuing education units (CEUs), and the difference between the two, are often misunderstood.
 Both contact hours and CEUs measure the amount of time an individual participates in a Nursing continuing education experience, but they both represent two completely different measurements.

-A CEU is an educational measurement that uses the International Association for Continuing Education and Training criteria.
-In the United States, the American Nurses Credentialing Center (ANCC), the accrediting body for nursing continuing education providers and approvers, does not use the CEU to measure continuing education credit.
+, the accrediting body for nursing continuing education providers and approvers, does not use the CEU to measure continuing education credit.
 Instead, Nursing, as a profession, uses contact hours to count continuing education credit.

 One contact hour of continuing education is equal to 50- to 60-minutes of an organized learning activity.
 One Nursing CEU is equal to 10 contact hours.